Impostor/Impostor/docs/Running-the-server.md

     image: aeonlucid/impostor:nightly
     container_name: impostor
     ports:
+      - 22000:22000/tcp
       - 22023:22023/udp
+    environment: # Either configure Impostor using environment variables or mount a copy of config.json
+      - IMPOSTOR_Server__PublicIp=your.public.ip.here
     volumes:
       - /path/to/local/config.json:/app/config.json # For easy editing of the config
       - /path/to/local/plugins:/app/plugins         # Only needed if using plugins